-- its creation date and time, - > the number of application tables and sequences it contains, - ➢ its type (" ROLLBACK-ABLE " or " AUDIT\ONLY "), - > an associated comment.
+- > its creation date and time,

+- the number of application tables and sequences it contains,

+- its type (" ROLLBACK-ABLE " or " AUDIT ONLY "),

+- > the disk space used by its log tables,

+- > its associated comment, if any.

 Several buttons are available so that the user can perform any possible action, depending on the group state.